-Brno is well-connected to several major railway lines; it is situated on a direct route from Vienna to Berlin and from Warsaw to Vienna (with a change in Břeclav).
+Brno is well-connected to several major railway lines; it is on a direct route from Vienna to Berlin and Warsaw to Vienna (with a change at Břeclav).

-When traveling out of the country via Prague, you might want to add some extra time in case of traffic jams on the way.
+When travelling out of the country via Prague, you might want to add some extra time in case of traffic jams on the way.

-Walk about 800 metres through the Vaňkovka shopping mall to the railway station and take the tram from there (see above).
+Walk about 800 metres through the Vankovka shopping mall to the railway station and take the tram from there.

-Walk about 200 metres (pedestrian underpass) to the railway station and take the tram No. 12 (direction Technologický park) from there (see above).
+Walk about 200 metres (pedestrian underpass) to the railway station and take the tram No. 12 (direction Technologický park) from there.